Title IX / VAWA (Sexual Harassment or Violence)

 Philadelphia, PA 19107-3127

 Mary Bentz, Executive Director of Human Resources & Compliance

 304-424-8212 | Email: Mary.Bentz@wvup.edu

 Civil Rights Investigators

-In addition to the Title IX Coordinator and Deputy Title IX Coordinators who are also trained investigators, the following individuals serve on the WVU at Parkersburg Title IX Team as civil rights investigators:
+In addition to the Title IX Coordinator, the following individuals serve on the WVU at Parkersburg Title IX Team as civil rights investigators:

 Hearing Panelists and/or Appeal Officers

 In addition to the Title IX team members listed above, the President, the Provost & Executive Vice President for Academic and Student Affairs, and the Executive Vice President for Finance and Administration have received specialized training and may serve as Hearing Panelists and/or Appeal Officers when requested by the Title IX Coordinator.

 |Date||Training Provider||Title/Description of Training|

 |3/12/2020||Ankura||Webinar: Best Practices for Engaging Individuals in Challenging Title IX Investigations|